freeCodeCamp/COM1000/README.md

 ## To Run
 * `npm start`

-## Contirbuting
+## Contributing
- All prs should be filed against the master branch.
+ All prs should be filed against the `master` branch.
- Once the master branch is deemed necessary to be pushed into the production branch a pr will be made and QA'd
+ Once the `master` branch is deemed necessary to be pushed into the `production` branch a pr will be made and QA'd